saintbassanaga/StockLedger/README.md

 The changelog format follows the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) conventions.
 If you want to customize the format or behavior of the changelog generation, you can edit the pre-push hook script located at `.git/hooks/pre-push`.

+### Detailed Documentation

+For detailed information about how the changelog works, known issues, and how to fix them, please refer to the [Changelog Guide](CHANGELOG_GUIDE.md).

 ## Setup

 1. Clone the repository